Skip to main content

 3 red tomatoes on a vine growing in a planter box

-1. Choosing the Right Planter Box
+1. Choose the Best Tomato Planter

 Wooden boxes are durable and have a natural look, but they can rot over time if not adequately treated.
 Moreover, some include treatments that can leach into your soil, impacting your plants.